 Clicking on the tree brings up a cursor across the height of the tree.
 The sequences are automatically partitioned and coloured (Figure 2.9).
-To group them together, select the $Calculate \Rightarrow Sort \Rightarrow By$ Tree Order alignment window menu option and the correct tree.
+To group them together, select the $Calculate \Rightarrow Sort \Rightarrow By\ Tree$ $Order \Rightarrow \ldots$ alignment window menu option and choose the correct tree.
 The sequences will then be sorted according to the leaf order currently shown in the tree view.
 The coloured background to the sequence IDs can be removed with $Select \Rightarrow Undefine\ Groups$ from the alignment window menu.
+Note that tree partitioning will also remove any groups and colourschemes on a view, so create a new view ([CTRL-T]) if you wish to preserve these.